-the lines between war and peace have become blurred, an integrated whole of society approach to security is even more important than during the Cold War.46 force structure relative to the unique threats that Ireland faces.
+the lines between war and peace have become blurred, an integrated whole of society approach to security is even more important than during the Cold War.

+What can be drawn from observing the Nordic, Baltic and Ukrainian approach towards resistance and resilience are the commonalities in legislation, governance, and organisational structure.
+Ireland's takeaway here is that it can model its defence based on these commonalities, but tailor the force structure relative to the unique threats that Ireland faces.
 Ireland does not require a vast mass of professional standard reserves to call up against an occupying force.
 It would however benefit immeasurably from having a low cost, locally distributed, sub-tier light infantry capable reserve that can organically build niche capabilities in areas such as cyber, intelligence gathering, drone operations, etc to counter hybrid threats.
 Most importantly, to ensure it is not considered a "paramilitary" organisation in the Irish context, it must adhere to Óglaigh na hÉireann's professional values, ethos, and conduct.